How to Draw Dogs

 ・Parts of the body

-The hair around the dog’s neck is thick and fluffy.
-Add a fluffy look around the neck to convey this.
+The hair around the dog’s neck is thick and fluffy, so add a fluffy look around the neck to convey this.
 Create the hair around the neck via a napkin-like shape.
 Adjust the size to match the amount of fur you want to draw.

 Draw the tail along the slope that descends from the rump.
-In some breeds, the length and volume of the tail can add to the personality.
+In some dog breeds, the length and volume of the tail can add to the personality.
 The golden retriever has a bushy tail, so it’s a good idea to exaggerate its volume.
-Matching movement to the dog’s pose will make the picture come alive.
+Drawing to match the tail’s movement to the dog’s pose will make the picture come alive.

 Once all of the body parts are in place, start rounding the straight lines and corners.
 The lifelike silhouette is now completed.

 By changing the balance of the shape and size of the dog, you can draw dogs of different ages and breeds.
 Let’s try it out.